-This Mental Health Awareness Week we talk to Rosie Moore (BSc 2017, Social Science Research Methods 2018-) whose own struggles with mental health have inspired her to campaign to raise awareness, and undertake a PhD in in Suicide Prevention.
+This Mental Health Awareness Week we talk to Rosie Moore (BSc 2017, MSc 2020) whose own struggles with mental health have inspired her to campaign to raise awareness, and undertake a PhD in in Suicide Prevention.

 I began my Cardiff University journey in 2014 as an undergraduate student in Biomedical Sciences.
 My father passed away suddenly the year before, and whilst I still wanted to go to university, I needed a familiar environment and my family nearby.
 However, what I gained from Cardiff University was far more than just a Russel Group education at a commutable distance, but a hugely supportive community of staff, friends and peers whose guidance and patience have allowed me to complete my studies whilst also prioritising my mental health.

 I was first diagnosed with depression and anxiety during my second year of university.
 My first year had passed in the blink of an eye, but as the buzz of new beginnings died down, the dust settled and the work intensified, suddenly a dam seemed to burst in my brain and all the thoughts and feelings and grief that I had been unconsciously holding back, rushed in.
 I know that the term ‘breakdown’ isn’t generally used anymore, but that’s exactly what it felt like.
 During that period of my life, all normality and functioning for me literally broke down.